-Bedroom Size Persons in Household: Minimum # Persons in Household: Maximum #
+Bedroom Size Minimum Household Maximum Household

+Members: Members:

 0 Bedroom 1 2

-1 Bedroom 1 3
+1 Bedroom 1 2

-2 Bedrooms 2 5
+2 Bedrooms 3 4

-3 Bedrooms 3 7
+3 Bedrooms 5 6

-4 Bedrooms 4 9
+4 Bedrooms 7 8

-5 Bedrooms 5 11
+5 Bedrooms 9 11

 The living room may be used as a bedroom at the request of the family and the approval of the LACDA.
 Additionally, a family member who is away at school but lives with the family during school recesses or the military may be included in determining unit size.